PAYONE-GmbH/woocommerce-3/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

 This plugin connects your WooCommerce shop to the PAYONE payment API.
-You can receive payments through Credit Card, SEPA Direct Debit, and many more.
+You can receive payments through Credit Card, Direct Debit and many more.

 == Description ==